bogyz123/memgo/README.md

-memory library written in Golang, a project I just started creating (preview), current for testing:
+# MemGO

-- openProcess (opens process and returns handle)
+MemGO is a memory-library written in Golang used to hook onto a process and manipulate it's memory safely.
+It's very early into the build and doesn't support many things.

-- dll injection via remote thread (injects a library into process by via VirtualAlloc & CreateRemoteThread
+What does MemGO offer/will offer?
-- readMemory (reads memory into buffer)
+-

-- writeMemory (writes memory from buffer)
+- Read Process Memory.
-- enumerateModules (enumerates loaded modules into the process)
+- Write Process Memory.
-- getMainExecutable (gets the main executable (entry) of the process)
+- Hook onto a Process.
-- Get base address of main module (Gets the base address uintptr of the main module)
+- Enumerate Process Modules.
-  todo:
+- DLL Injection via Remote Thread.
-  - add memory page scanning for strings
+- Get Main Executable of the Process.
-  - AOB (array of bytes) memory scan
+- Get BaseAddress of the Main Module.